bevanda/Learning-Based-MPC/README.md

 Prerequisites
 =============

-Prior to compiling and running the simulations, make sure the following apps are at hand:
+Prior to compiling and running the simulations, make sure the following applications and libraries are available on the computer:

-* LBmpcIPM (class file of solver)
+* LBmpcTP.h (template class file of LBmpcIPM)
 * [Eigen3](http://eigen.tuxfamily.org/)
 * [CMake](http://www.cmake.org/)